skhiearth/Pink-iOS/README.md

 # Pink+

-Made with ❤️ by The Misfits [The Misfits](https://the-misfits.github.io/) in India.
+Made with ❤️ by [The Misfits](https://the-misfits.github.io/) in India.

 ## About Pink+